sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 lang: en
 index: 3
 type: async
 description: In this example we will look at how to use SNS in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the Api construct and Topic to create a simple checkout system.
+We'll be using the Api and Topic constructs to create a simple checkout system.
 short_desc: A simple pub/sub system with SNS.
 repo: pub-sub
 ref: how-to-use-pub-sub-in-your-serverless-app